James E. Coleman, Jr.

 Coleman teaches classes and co-directs clinics relating to criminal law, legal ethics, negotiation and mediation, capital punishment, wrongful convictions, and appellate practice.
 He joined the faculty after a long career in government service and private practice, including 12 years as a partner in a large law firm in Washington, D.C.
 In private practice he specialized in federal court and administrative litigation and represented criminal defendants in capital collateral proceedings.

 Newman co-directs Duke Law School’s Wrongful Convictions Clinic and serves as faculty adviser to the student-led Innocence Project.
 She is a past president and co-founder of the North Carolina Center on Actual Innocence, a nonprofit dedicated to assisting wrongly convicted North Carolina inmates in obtaining relief.
 She also is a board member and past president of the Innocence Network, an affiliation of organizations dedicated to providing pro bono legal and investigative services to individuals seeking to prove their innocence and working to redress the causes of wrongful convictions.

-Russell M. Robinson II Professor of Law and Professor of Psychology, Research Director
+Russell M. Robinson II Professor Emeritus of Law, Research Director

 Vidmar’s scholarly research involves the empirical study of law across a broad spectrum of topics in civil and criminal law.
 He is a leading expert on jury behavior and outcomes and has extensively studied medical malpractice litigation, punitive damages, dispute resolution, and the social psychology of retribution and revenge.
 He regularly teaches in all of these areas, offering classes and seminars on social science evidence in law, negotiation, medical malpractice litigation, the American jury, and ethics.